-100% of our major operations, including our corporate headquarters and claims offices, have community engagement programs.
+One hundred percent of our major operations, including our corporate headquarters and claims offices, have community engagement programs.

-The pandemic pushed us to rethink our community engagement programs in 2020, with most of the workforce working remotely.
-A collaboration with the Business Resource Groups at The Hanover helped to keep team members connected, regardless of whether they were working in-person or remotely.
+The pandemic helped us to further evolve our community engagement programs, with most of the workforce continuing to work from a hybrid and/or remote experience.
+A collaboration with the business resource groups at The Hanover helped to keep team members connected, regardless of whether they were working in-person or remotely.

-Separate from that, we had a significant impact locally in Worcester, Mass. where The Hanover is headquartered.
-We joined the efforts of Worcester Together Fund, helping to raise/distribute over \$11 million in three funding phases - Rapid Response, Recovery and Reimagining.
-Our CEO, Jack Roche, served on the leadership committee.
+Separate from that, we had a significant impact locally in Worcester, Mass., where The Hanover is headquartered.
+We expanded our efforts with the Worcester Together Group, supporting our community.
 The Hanover's employees also served as members of Worcester Together Response teams to address the escalated needs in the community, addressing food insecurity, housing instability, mental/behavioral health, supporting the homeless community, opening a women-only shelter, workforce, senior isolation, establishing education, refugee/immigrant/undocumented resources, community health, and vaccine equity targeted at assisting those at the highest risk, among other priorities.
 This work began on March 16, 2020, and continues as of the date of this report.

-In addition, members of The Hanover's executive leadership team served on Worcester's Economic Recovery Committee that was organized to support all business, non-profit organizations, and the medical community through the pandemic.
+In addition, members of The Hanover's executive leadership team served on several of Worcester's boards that impact the economic recovery and development for the city, which include Worcester Regional Research Bureau, Worcester Business Development Corporation, and the Worcester Regional Chamber of Commerce.